DFEAGILEDEVOPS/MTC/admin/README.md

 * SQL_PASSWORD - the password for the credentials
 * SQL_SERVER - the server to connect to
 * SQL_DATABASE - the database to connect to
+* SQL_PORT - the port to connect on, defaults to 1433

 #### Using SQL Server